-Use "Advanced" to change working times for special days, for example, holidays or special days off. iTaskX does't include a preset holiday calendar.
-If you want to add holidays or special days off for your calendar you must specify them one at a time or import this days from iCal by using the "+" button.
+Use "Advanced" to change working times for special days, for example, holidays or special days off. iTaskX doesn't include a preset holiday calendar.
+If you want to add holidays or special days off for your project you must specify them one at a time or import this days from the macOS Calendar App by using the more button.

-To change a special day select a calendar in the left portion of the sheet, click on a date in the calendar and edit their working times or set them as "Workfree" by using the check box.
-You can also select multiple days by pressing "COMMAND" # while you select another day.
+To change a special day, or time range select a calendar in the left portion of the sheet, double click on a date in the calendar and edit their working times or set them as "Work-free" by using the check box.
+You can also the "+" button to add new exceptions.